squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 Exceptions have been made for the following projects (and why):
  * StringNG - performance boost
  * SMP shared cache - resource usage reduction
- * CommCleanup - fixes regression: connectivity issues on MacOSX and OpenBSD

 Features Ported from 2.7 in this release: